 Recognizing you need help and seeking it is commendable.

 If, after nurturing, monitoring, and re-evaluating, you find yourself confused about your direction, depressingly behind schedule, upset at failures, over-committed and fearful of a fast-approaching avalanche; or you just find it difficult to find joy in your activities, then you need help outside of yourself to preserve your being.

 It’s time to reach for your lifeline.

 Proactively engaging your lifeline can stop the escalation of situations and prevent the need for emergency resuscitation.

 Your lifeline can come in various shapes and forms:

 - A person

-- A close friend or family member who understands and is familiar with your goals and dreams as well as your social/professional/familialroles and responsibilities and will give you a frank and direct appraisal.
+- A close friend or family member who understands and is familiar with your goals and dreams and your social/professional/familial roles and responsibilities will give you a frank and direct appraisal.

-- A professional counselor/therapist who has no personal attachment and can give you unbiased wisdom from which you make considerations and draw conclusions.
+- A professional counselor/therapist with no personal attachment can give you unbiased wisdom from which you make considerations and draw conclusions.

 - Relaxation activities are a great way to ease your mind, rejuvenate your body and invigorate your emotional health.
-For some relaxation can be as simple as taking a regular yoga class.
+For some, relaxation can be as simple as taking a regular yoga class.
 For others, it requires a complete get-a-way (a vacation away from the regular crowd and setting).
 You can choose one of these or something in between.
 It doesn’t matter.
-What matters is that you find an activity that invokes tranquility and removes tension or anxiety, allowing you to begin again – refreshed, recharged and refocused.
+What matters is finding an activity that invokes tranquility and removes tension or anxiety, allowing you to begin again – refreshed, recharged, and refocused.

 Your Success Requires Self-Preservation

-Gaining as well as maintaining this peak life experience is an act of self-preservation.
-And self-preservation requires you to stay vigilant and protect your mental, physical and emotional being by nurturing, monitoring, re-evaluating and reaching for your lifeline without fear or shame.
+Self-preservation requires you to stay vigilant and protect your mental, physical and emotional being by nurturing, monitoring, re-evaluating, and reaching for your lifeline without fear or shame.